learn-co-students/flatiron-store-project-v-000/README.md

   * Navigation bar for visiting store home page and cart
   * Cart link should only be visible if user has added items to the cart (you should build helper methods in the `application_controller` to accomplish this)
   * Checkout link (checkout should be a POST request method on the carts controller)
+  * Create a helper module in the `app/helpers` directory that will be used in our views to display our item prices and order and cart totals in a readable currency number (if the price is 4000 cents, display it as a readable 40.00).

 ## Second iteration